pavisu/simple-cat-game/README.md

 # simple-cat-game
-A simple 2D cat game with the Godot engine
+A simple 2D cat game with the Godot engine.
+The original folder name was IntroToGodot.